zuixjs/cdnjs/README.md

 ## Enabling NPM auto update

-We automatically update libraries that are also hosted on NPM e.g. Lodash.
+cdnJS automatically updates libraries that are known to be hosted on NPM e.g. Lodash.
 This script runs automatically every 4 hours

-1. Update the package.json and configure it as below and submit a pull request.
+1. Update the `package.json` with configuration details for the library and submit your pull request.
+An example configuration:

 ```
  // Lodash package.json